 - Add tomato and beef stock and bring to a boil.

 - Mix thoroughly, then over and reduce heat to a simmer

 - Cook until lamb is soft and fork tender (approximately 2 hours)

 - Remove from heat

-Here are some related recipes, inspired by our ongoing travels around the world, that you might enjoy:
+Here are some related recipes from the continent of Africa that you might enjoy: